louis77/valentina-go/README.md

 ## License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+"Valentina", "Valentina Server", "Valentina Studio" are trademarks of [Paradigma Software, Inc](https://www.valentina-db.com).
+This project is a voluntary effort and neither paid for nor affiliated with Paradigma Software.